-However, when daughter #2 (Willa June) came around, I found myself just trying to survive when my precious Pearl would ask each day, “what project are we doing today?”.
-I’ll admit that most days, while adjusting to two kiddos, knee deep in laundry, sleep deprived, and a dozen other tasks to do, I just wanted to do the bare minimum or nothing at all.
-Getting out the supplies and dealing with the clean up after a project didn’t exactly appeal to me.
-Over time, things got easier and I’ve learned how to balance parenthood while also being able to provide creative opportunities.
+However, when daughter #2 came around, everything changed.
+I found myself just trying to survive and our projects and activities waned.
+I’ll admit that most days, while adjusting to two kiddos, knee-deep in laundry, sleep deprived, and a dozen other tasks to do, I just wanted to do the bare minimum or nothing at all.
+Getting out the materials and dealing with the clean up after a project didn’t exactly appeal to me.
+Over time, things got easier!
+I’ve learned along the way how to balance parenthood while also being able to provide creative opportunities.

 I started this blog for myself as well as for my girls.
 It helped ME get out of the parenting slump and got my creative juices flowing again.
 It also provided my girls with fun art and learning activities.

 While there are still challenges, my girls are both at an age where we can do fun projects and activities together.
 We have so much fun and I want to share our experiences with others looking for creative inspiration.
 We don’t do art projects everyday but I try to make sure my girls have access to materials that they can be creative with independently whether it’s with simple drawing tools, playing with open-ended toys, or getting outside and exploring nature.
 I’d love to share those ideas with you!